Large Language Models for Software Engineering: A Systematic Literature Review: RQ1: What LLMs have been employed to date to solve SE tasks?

 \textbf{Decoder-only LLMs.} Decoder-only LLMs exclusively utilize the decoder module to generate the target output text, following a distinct training paradigm that emphasizes sequential prediction~\cite{radford2018improving}.
 Unlike the encoder-decoder architecture, where the encoder processes input text, the decoder-only architecture begins with an initial state and predicts subsequent tokens, gradually building the output text.
 This approach relies heavily on the model's ability to understand and anticipate language structure, syntax, and context.
 GPT-series models, such as GPT-1~\cite{radford2018improving}, GPT-2~\cite{radford2019language}, GPT-3~\cite{brown2020language}, GPT-3.5~\cite{openai2022gpt}, GPT-4~\cite{openai2023gpt4}, as well as their notable derivative, ChatGPT~\cite{openai2022chatgpt}\footnote{ChatGPT is a conversational agent built upon the GPT architecture, with GPT-3.5 and GPT-4 being specific versions of the architecture, each representing successive advancements.}, represent their major implementations.
 More specialized versions like CodeGPT~\cite{lu2021codexglue}, InstructGPT~\cite{ouyang2022training}, Codex~\cite{chen2021evaluating}, Copilot~\cite{github2021copilot}\footnote{Copilot is an application built upon LLMs tailored for coding tasks. \textbf{For convenience, all subsequent references in this paper to LLMs and their applications, such as ChatGPT and Copilot, will collectively be referred to as LLMs.}}, and others have been fine-tuned for specific tasks in SE.
 Open-source models like GPT-J~\cite{wang2021gpt}, GPT-Neo~\cite{black_sid_2021_5297715}, GPT-NeoX~\cite{black2022gpt}, LLaMA~\cite{touvron2023llama}, and Vicuna~\cite{chiang2023vicuna} also follow this architecture.
-These models can generally perform downstream tasks from a few examples or simple instructions without adding prediction heads or fine-tuning, making them valuable tools in SE research. \textbf{The year 2022 marked a surge in the development of decoder-only LLMs, a trend that gained further momentum in 2023, notably with the launch of commercial products by leading Internet companies.} For example, Google launched Bard~\cite{google2023bard}, Meta introduced LLaMA~\cite{touvron2023llama} and Llama~2~\cite{touvron2023llama2}, Microsoft unveiled Bing Chat~\cite{bingchat}, etc. Contrary to LLMs such as GPT-4 and its derivative application, ChatGPT, released by OpenAI, which were promptly integrated into SE tasks, these new additions have not yet found widespread application within the SE field.
+Decoder-only LLMs are usually more suitable for various generation tasks, such as code generation and code completion.
+These models can generally perform downstream tasks from a few examples or simple instructions without adding prediction heads or fine-tuning, making them valuable tools in SE research. \textbf{2022 marked a surge in the development of decoder-only LLMs, a trend that gained further momentum in 2023, notably with the launch of commercial products by leading Internet companies.} For example, Google launched Gemini~\cite{google2023gemini}, Meta introduced LLaMA~\cite{touvron2023llama} and Llama~2~\cite{touvron2023llama2}, and Anthropic unveiled Claude~\cite{anthropic2023claude}, etc. Contrary to LLMs such as GPT-4 and its derivative application, ChatGPT, released by OpenAI, which were promptly integrated into SE tasks, these new additions have not yet found widespread application within the SE field.
 Their potential remains largely unexplored, with opportunities for further assessment and utilization in specific tasks and challenges.
 The continued advancement of these models emphasizes the active exploration and innovation within decoder-only architectures.